wggRobotic/N10-Translator/README.md

 # Description
-The translator node for calculating the speeds and angles of the 6 wheels
+The translator node for calculating the speeds and angles of the 6 wheels and the robot arm

 ros2 name: `n10_drive_translator_node`